HAXN24/IG-Unfollowers-HAXN24/README.md

 # ig-unfollowers-HAXN24

-Practice case for React-based web application that allows you to see users who are not following you back.
+Practice case for React-based web application that allows you to see users who are not following you back.\
-NOTE: You have to download your instagram profile's json file.
+*NOTE: You have to download your instagram's following and followers ALL TIME json file.*

 <h2>Features:</h2>